 A cherry on the top of convenience

 Thanks to that, the product becomes autoscalable and opens its full functionality to everyone with an active subscription.
 Besides, given subscriptions can be put in operational expenses, as well as the entry cost being generally a lot lower, it allows for an easier procurement.
-We are, of course, counting with a grace period for all our current clients and contracts.

 The future looks bright